sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - Controls are multi-layered.
   - Actions have their config to ensure sanity in their behavior.
      - A mis-behaving plugin may ignore/fail to honor config
-  - Plugin Manager watches and disables mis-behaving plugins
+  - At next level, Plugin Manager watches and disables mis-behaving plugins
   - Engine adds the final guard on plugins and disable miscreants
   - Any disable by PluginMgr and/or engine reflects out as periodic syslogs reporting the disable, until re-registration..
 - Honor red button config which can disable one/many/all actions with SLA.